 Some people get the winter blues or February blahs, I always get itchy spring feet.
 I can’t wait to go camping and yet it’s still a bit cold in the north for me to brave the cool winter-moving-into-spring weather.
 Perhaps investing in some warmer winter sleep gear is needed, but sometimes heading out on the road for an adventure to warmer climates is what’s on the menu.

-Understandably, warm-winter camping is found mainly in the southern side of the states.
+Understandably, warm-winter camping is found mainly on the southern side of the states.
 So treat yourself to some warm-winter camping and give yourself a thaw.

 Snow Canyon State Park named for pioneer Erastus Snow is a bit off the beaten path but well worth the travel to see the views.
 For more information: https://stateparks.utah.gov/parks/snow-canyon/.

-Big Bend National Park, Texas is on the Mexican border, where Rio Grande makes its “big bend” and is well worth the effort to travel here to experience with 800,000 acres to explore.
-For more information: http://www.nps.gov/bibe/index.htm.
+Big Bend National Park, Texas is on the Mexican border, where the Rio Grande makes its “big bend” and is well worth the effort to travel here to experience with 800,000 acres to explore.
+For more information: https://www.nps.gov/bibe/index.htm.

 So get out there and explore the adventures of winter camping in an RV today.